dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Set timeouts on all syncer operations to detect when a stall has occured ?

 Store the pulses and try rapidfire them into the syncer in test environment to simulate speed ?

+Can we run a syncer when this error occurs, and see if we actually have all the blocks we should ?
+This would mean the error is in the syncer code, not the lifter or the endurance